 Messages expressing support or opposition to something someone else has said

 Two good reasons to add your voice to a thread are a) when you see a flaw in a proposal and suspect that you're the only one who sees it, and b) when you see that miscommunication is happening between others, and know that you can fix it with a clarifying post.
 It's also generally fine to post just to thank someone for doing something, or to say "Me too!" if you want to strengthen a developing consensus, because a reader can tell right away that such posts do not require any response or further action, and therefore the mental effort demanded by the post ends cleanly when the reader reaches the last line of the mail.
 But even then, think twice before saying something; it's always better to leave people wishing you'd post more than wishing you'd post less.
-(The second half of Poul-Henning Kamp's "bikeshed" post, referenced from the section called “The Softer the Topic, the Longer the Debate”, offers some further thoughts about how to behave on a busy mailing list.)
+(The second half of Poul-Henning Kamp's "bikeshed" post, referenced from the section called “The Smaller the Topic, the Longer the Debate”, offers some further thoughts about how to behave on a busy mailing list.)